jakubartur/nexa/doc/build-unix.md

 Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, these will install BerkeleyDB 5.3 or later.

-See the section "Disable-wallet mode" to build Bitcoin Unlimited without wallet.
+See the section "Disable-wallet mode" to build Nexa without wallet.

 ## Installing dependencies for the GUI

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
+If you want to build Nexa-Qt, make sure that the required packages for Qt development are installed.
 Qt 5.3 or higher is necessary to build the GUI.
 To build without GUI pass `--without-gui`.